owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 When people think about "studying for math", I think both the Recognizing and the Generating task can jump to mind as correct things to do.
 Indeed, for most conventional uses of the word "lazy", you wouldn't fault the first student as being lazy.
 Yet, there is a specific type of effort lacking from the first student's approach.
 Indeed, only the second student's approach is going to help when the test asks for proofs from scratch.

 But here, as in many other Recognizing vs Generating dichotomies, it can be easy to trick ourselves into thinking we're putting in more effort than we really are.
 "After all," the tempting thought goes, "both reading the textbook and writing proofs count as 'studying', so why can't the easier one work?"
 Some part of us believes that we can do the easier Recognizing task, yet still reap the greater benefits of the Generating task.

+Overall, this substitution is a clear-cut example of mixing up [concept space and action space](./concept-space-vs-action-space).
+We think that just because the tasks are conceptually similar, they must also have similar effects.
+But this intuitive notion of porting over similarities in other categorical domains is a flawed one.

-In everyday life, I think this is why math can end up being a difficult subject for many people.
+This is why math can end up being a difficult subject for many people.
 It’s all too easy to fool yourself that you understand what's going on when you’re just following along with the textbook.
 Cover up the steps, though, and try to solve the problem yourself, and things get a lot harder.

 In a similar vein, when you’re reading a book and the author says, “Now, obviously, we can conclude X,” this is a sign to pause.
 You should take a step back and examine what you actually think.
 If the author hadn’t presented you with the conclusion, could you have generated it with the pieces you already had?

-Overall, this substitution is a clear-cut example of mixing up [concept space and action space](./Concept-Space-vs-Action-Space.html).
-We think that just because the tasks are conceptually similar, they must also have similar effects.
-But this intuitive notion of porting over similarities in other categorical domains is a flawed one.

-For humans, I hope I've made the case that Recognizing tasks (i.e. P) are easier than Generating tasks (i.e. NP).
-As such, if you think that humans are apt to bias towards less effortful options, you'd expect to see many more instances of Recognizing, even if Generating is what produces more useful work.

-And indeed, I think this is true.
+This distinction also occurs in group dynamics.
 For example, in a group discussion, you’ve probably never had a shortage of people willing to critique ideas that get proposed, but it's less often that you have many people willing to share lots of ideas.
 From an effort perspective, that makes sense: it’s far easier to point out why an idea is bad (after all, basically every plan will have drawbacks!) than to come up with ideas in the first place.
 This isn’t to say that criticism isn’t important, but I do think it’s important to acknowledge this asymmetry in effort that’s being put in by both sides.

-One takeaway here might be to offer up more ideas early, even if you think they're bad, because criticism will arise anyway.
-Better to offer your group a wider selection of ideas (and have them improved by criticism) than to hold it in.

-For self-help specifically, I think that there is a tendency for advice to get cached as [declarative knowledge, rather than procedural knowledge](https://en.wikipedia.org/wiki/Procedural_knowledge), in a way which parallels the Recognizing vs Generating dichotomy.
+And, of course, it occurs in the realm of self-help: For self-help specifically, I think that there is a tendency for advice to get cached as [declarative knowledge, rather than procedural knowledge](https://en.wikipedia.org/wiki/Procedural_knowledge), in a way which parallels the Recognizing vs Generating dichotomy.
 Briefly, declarative knowledge refers to things you know how to *relate*, like Paris being the capital of France.
 Procedural knowledge refers to things you know how to *do*, like tying a knot.
 The issue is that most models in self-help appear to be declarative, but their efficacy lies in their being procedural.

 To give a more concrete example: When you first learn about the planning fallacy, this involves concepts together.
 You learn that the planning fallacy is a cognitive bias, it revolves around underestimation, and that reference class forecasting is a way to help.
 You learn that reference class forecasting is a method of creating estimations, that it's been successful in public works projects, and that it requires choosing your reference class carefully.